martintrojer/whis/DEVELOPER_HANDOFF.md

 | **HyperWhisper** | macOS-only, no Linux or Windows |
 | **Otter.ai** | Cloud-only, meeting-focused, no CLI |

-**Whis is unique in combining:** open-source Rust implementation, API-based transcription (no local GPU), multi-provider support (OpenAI + Mistral), and first-class Linux support with global hotkeys.
-Adding LLM post-processing would match the core value of $81M-funded competitors while maintaining the developer-focused, privacy-respecting, terminal-native identity.
+**Whis is unique in combining:** open-source Rust implementation, API-based transcription (no local GPU), extensible multi-provider support (5 providers: OpenAI, Mistral, Groq, Deepgram, ElevenLabs), and first-class Linux support with global hotkeys.
+The LLM post-processing pipeline matches the core value of $81M-funded competitors while maintaining the developer-focused, privacy-respecting, terminal-native identity.

 ---